TCCQUPT/Hello_technical_writing/README.md

 # Demo_for_new_TCer
-This repository is for those new to Github to try pull request.
+This repository is for new TCer to make pull requests.

+#For TCer
+This may be your first pull request, so just try to leave something memorable.